mParticle/docs/src/pages/integrations/treasure-data/event/index.md

 To set up the Treasure Data integration, you will need your Treasure Data API Key and the database name and table you want to write data to.

-See [Treasure Data's documentation](https://docs.treasuredata.com/articles/get-apikey) for help finding your API Key.
+See the [Treasure Data documentation](https://docs.treasuredata.com/display/public/PD/Getting+Your+API+Keys) for help finding your API Key.
 Consult your Treasure Data account manager if you are unsure of your database/table name.

 ## Supported User Identities